 Substantial portions of the City utility systems were constructed in the 1950's and 1960's.
-These systems are approaching the end of their useful life as illustrated on the following Exhibit 1 -Watermain Replacement Spending and Exhibit 2 - Sewermain Replacement Spending.
-The storm & surface water infrastructure is of similar age but has not been graphed.
+These systems are approaching the end of their useful life as illustrated on the following Exhibit 1 - Watermain Replacement Spending and Exhibit 2 - Sewermain Replacement Spending.
+The storm & surface water infrastructure is of similar age but has not yet been graphed.
 It most likely has a relatively shorter expected life span.
-The object is to determine and follow a survivor curve replacement schedule rather than the replacement schedule based on age alone.
+Asset assessment for all utility systems is an ongoing work priority.
+The Utility is implementing an asset management strategy that results in an infrastructure replacement schedule based upon age, condition, and the risk and consequence of failure, rather than a replacement schedule based on age alone.
 Assumptions for survivor curves and useful lives are revisited periodically.
 These were assessed in 2004 and updated for the most recent engineering and financial findings.
 Significant changes include the adjustment of replacement costs to current price levels, categorization of pipe assets based on expected useful lives, and replacement of major non-pipe Utility assets such as pump stations and reservoirs.
 The Exhibits illustrate an example survival replacement curve based on preliminary estimates only.
 As real needs are determined, they will replace the estimated curves.
 Renewal and/or replacement will require substantial reinvestment in the future and have major rate impacts if large portions of the systems have to be replaced in relatively short periods of time.
 The actual useful life of underground utilities is difficult to determine and the best available data is needed to be able to plan for the orderly and timely renewal and/or replacement.
 For this purpose, the comprehensive plans need to have at least 20 year planning horizons and must address the aging of the Utility systems.

 Long term system planning for the Utility systems is required in order to assure that future financial needs are anticipated and equitable funding plans can be developed.
 In order to keep funding plans current, utility system plans need to be updated between six and ten years.
-State law requires six years for water system plans.
-Wastewater system plans are not mandated to be updated on a six year cycle, however updating them between six and ten years is the common standard of practice.
+State law requires ten years for water system plans.
+Wastewater system plans are not mandated to be updated on a prescribed cycle, however updating them between six and ten years is the common standard of practice.
 Stormwater system plans similarly have no state or federal mandate for updating, however with the implementation of the NPDES General Permit, it is reasonable to expect significant changes within two 5-year permit terms to warrant a system plan update.
 Depending on the significance of the changes, the Storm system plan may require updating sooner than after two 5-year permit cycles.
 These Financial Policies will be reviewed and updated as needed.